kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 {{< figure src="/img/rubyconf2024/ruby_statues.jpg" class="mid" alt="A display case with jewelry and trinkets that displays large rubies" >}}

+## Day 2

+Breakfast with the Bragg family started the day...not to brag.
+And then it was off to the Keynote for the morning.

+Hack day is always kind of a weird day for me.
+I'm glad that other people like it.
+I wandered for the rest of the morning, moving from conversation to conversation and actively not hacking.

+I spent the afternoon in Noel Rappin's workshop, which was well-executed (of course).

+After a quiet (appreciated) dinner, I spent some time at a thoughtbot event and talked to some #RubyFriends at game night before settling in for the evening.

+No fun pictures today.
+Which doesn't mean no fun was had.

 ## This Post Is In Progress And Will Update